PiscatorX/RNA-Seq-devs/README.md

 - The assembled transcriptome is available from NCBI and available on this link [link](https://sra-download.ncbi.nlm.nih.gov/traces/wgs03/wgs_aux/GJ/ZM/GJZM01/GJZM01.1.fsa_nt.gz) available under BioProject: [PRJNA835347](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA835347)

-- Important to note the extension on this file
+- Important to note the extension on this file is .gz indicating that it is compressed file created using gzip (GNU zip) compression algorithm.
+Not all tool support this format so we have to uncompress this file with the following command``` gunzip <file.gz>```

 We can now proceed to map our reads to the reference transcriptome.